terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

-﻿Chuck Norris could easily make an app that runs on iOS, Android and Windows without any frameworks or tools, but most of us others wouldn't do without.
-Xamarin Forms is such a great tools exactly enabling a single codebase running on all three platforms.
+﻿Chuck Norris could easily make an app that runs on iOS, Android and Windows without any frameworks or tools, but most of us could do with some help.
+Xamarin Forms is the perfect help for this - it enables apps for all three platforms from a single codebase.
 It comes free with Visual Studio 2019 community edition from Microsoft.
-Let's use it to make a simple app that can fetch and remember other hopefully entertaining facts about Chuck Norris.
+Let's have some fun and use it to make a simple app that can amuse us with facts about Chuck Norris.

+# Getting the tool
-Start by downloading Visual Studio 2019 community edition fom [__visualstudio.microsoft.com__](https://visualstudio.microsoft.com/).
+Start by downloading Visual Studio 2019 community edition from [__visualstudio.microsoft.com__](https://visualstudio.microsoft.com/).
 Make sure to check the box "Mobile development" during the installation process: